 - Lever on the right of the machine: Turns steam wand on/off

-The “READY” and “ON” lights indicate that the machine is at the right temperature to brew and on respectively.
+The “READY” and “ON” lights indicate that the machine is at the right temperature to brew/steam (depending on where the dial is) and are turned on respectively.

 Ease of Using the Steam Wand